f-utils/f/README.md

 # About

-`f` is the Python implementation of `f-utils` [systematics](https://github.com/f-utils/general/blob/main/docs/systematics.md) to ensure constructive type safety.
+`f` is the Python implementation of `f-utils` systematics to ensure constructive type safety by means of parametric polymorphisms.

 # Structure